Implementation intentions research: what three decades reveal about follow-through

 How many implementation intentions should I create at once?

-Research suggests starting with one or two focused if-then plans rather than creating a list of ten.
+Practically speaking, start with one or two focused if-then plans rather than creating a list of ten.
 Each implementation intention requires a distinct, non-competing situational cue.
-Too many plans competing for the same time slots or mental bandwidth dilute the cue-response link that makes the technique work.
+Evidence on cue specificity suggests that too many plans competing for the same time slots dilute the cue-response link that makes the technique effective [3].
 Add new ones only after existing plans feel automatic.

 Can implementation intentions help with breaking bad habits?